System Requirements

 -

 You can only perform a backup or restore on the NFS client designated as the primary client for the GuardPoint.
 Use backup clients or tools such as tar, rsync, etc. on this client.
 You can backup or restore individual files, or subdirectories, within a GuardPoint namespace without an Apply Key Effect.
-However, this excludes MDS files and all CTE-LDT private files under
+However, this excludes MDS files and all LDT private files under

 vorm_ldtprivspace